eurise-network/technical-reference/policies/code-hosting.rst

    It may be appropriate to have two owners from each institution involved in the project.

 -  Create an institutional account.
-This account becomes owner of all organisations the institution is involved in and makes sure access is ensured from individual employees.
+This account becomes owner of all organisations the institution is involved in and makes sure access is granted to all appropriate individual employees.

-Organisations should have a policy on who can be a member and how repository maintainers and maintenance status are defined and communicated.
+Organisations should have a policy on who can be a member as well as how repository maintainers and maintenance status are defined and communicated.

 Backup